What to do when aging parents need help

 - Minimizing the need to use step-stools or bend down low

-For more suggestions, check out this list of simple home safety fixes.
+For more suggestions, check out this handy room-by-room home safety modification guide.

 6. Make sure communication is simple and accessible